-Admission is based on the strength of your high school background, including the degree of difficulty of courses selected, record of academic achievement, and SAT or ACT with the writing portion included.
+Admission is based on the strength of your high school background, including the degree of difficulty of courses selected, record of academic achievement and SAT or ACT.
 Our Prospective Student Information provides an excellent indication of our incoming students’ academic strength.
 Additional information for Parents and Families.

 - Home schooled students and graduates of unaccredited schools may be asked to submit additional documentation outlining their educational background.